About this entry

 Wegovy is a brand name for semaglutide, a prescription medicine used in obesity and weight-management care in defined UK settings.
 Many UK readers encounter the brand name before they understand that the active drug is semaglutide.

 That distinction matters because brand recognition can make the access route look simpler than it is.
-A real medicine can still be offered through stronger or weaker assessment, prescribing, dispensing, and follow-up systems.
+A real medicine can still be offered through stronger or weaker assessment, prescribing, dispensing, side-effect support, and follow-up systems.

 Wegovy vs semaglutide